Last Tuesday, I found a noodle stuck to the ceiling.

 Step 1: Start with the Right Foods

-Start with soft solids that are easy to stab.
-“Stick” shaped foods (like these wafers) or soft squares make for great, frustration-free targets.
+Begin with soft solids that are easy to stab.
+Stick-shaped foods or soft squares make great, frustration-free targets.

 Best foods for fork practice: